keu/docs/astro/airflow-api.md

     data='{}'
 )
 print(response.json())
-# Prints metadata of the DAG Run that was just triggered
+# Prints metadata of the DAG run that was just triggered
 ```

-### Trigger a DAG Run by Date
+### Trigger a DAG run by date

 You can also specify a `logical_date` at the time in which you wish to trigger the DAG run by passing the `logical_date` with the desired timestamp with the request's `data` field.
 The timestamp string is expressed in UTC and must be specified in the format `"YYYY-MM-DDTHH:MM:SSZ"`, where: